“to them I will give within my temple and its walls

 that will endure forever.” — Isaiah 56:5

 Today is Yom HaShoah, Holocaust Remembrance Day.
 On this day, Jews in Israel and around the world pause to honor the six million Jews murdered at the hands of Nazi Germany.
-Here is a reflection from my father, Rabbi Yechiel Eckstein, on the importance for Christians and Jews to never forget and to continue the fight against anti-Semitism and persecution wherever it exists. — Yael Eckstein, Fellowship President,
+Here is a reflection from my father, the late Rabbi Yechiel Eckstein, on the importance for Christians and Jews to never forget and to continue the fight against anti-Semitism and persecution wherever it exists. — Yael Eckstein, Fellowship President,

 In 1953, Israel passed a law to never forget the Holocaust.
 They established the 27th day of the Hebrew month Nissan as Yom HaShoah, Holocaust Remembrance Day.
 Originally, the plan was to mark the day on the date of the Warsaw Uprising, the greatest instance of Jewish resistance against the Nazis.
 However, that day, the 14th of Nissan, coincided with Passover Eve.
 The 27th of the month is one week after Passover ends and one week before the day that Israelis honor the fallen soldiers in Israel’s 1948 War of Independence.
 That day is today.